ThinkDataEd/curriculum/docs/vocabulary/unit4.md

 ### line of best fit

 !!! note ""
-    a line through a scatter plot of data points that best expresses the relationship between those points
+    a line through a scatterplot of data points that best expresses the relationship between those points

 ### regression line